 In January 2018, he was promoted to Captain and returned to the Fifth District where he led the Summer Crime Initiative Area in such neighborhoods as Rosedale and Langston Carver.

-Commander Bedlion moved to the District of Columbia in 1999 and holds a Bachelor of Arts Degree in Political Science from George Washington University.
+Commander Bedlion moved to the District of Columbia in 1999 and holds a Bachelor’s Degree in Political Science from George Washington University.
 In 2013, he returned to George Washington University where he received a Master of Professional Studies in Security and Safety Leadership.
 He loves spending time hiking and watching football with his wife and three young sons.